 Harris Lake County Park periodically offers programs and workshops for adults and older teens, many of which are eligible for NC Environmental Education Certification or CEU credits.

 No Adult or Educator Workshops are available at this time.
 Please check back for future offerings.
-In the meantime, see our Virtual Public Program offerings.
+In the meantime, see our other Public Program offerings.